a52521255/Autofan/README.md

-If you do not have py-nvtools, you shoud deploy it first:
+If you do not have py-nvtools, you should deploy it first:
 1. wget https://github.com/Akisoft41/py-nvtool/releases/download/v0.2.0/py-nvtool.py
 2. chmod +x py-nvtool.py
 3. mv py-nvtool.py /usr/sbin/py-nvtool